Master Evolution, Ecology and Systematics

 The lectures focus on the regulatory mechanisms of development at the molecular level, gene regulation and gene regulatory networks.
 In the seminar, selected topics in comparative and evolutionary developmental biology are discussed.
 The lab course introduces methods commonly used in comparative and evolutionary developmental biology.

-• E2 - Evolution of Insects (5 CP) (currently not available)
+E2 - Evolution of Insects (5 CP) (not available anymore)

 The module provides basic insights into the current application areas of morphological research on animals and technology (keyword: bionics), medicine, environmental protection, architecture and design.
 The practical focus is the teaching of modern techniques and methods for the development of the 3rd and 4th dimension (3D reconstruction of forms in motion, digital microscopy, cLSM, creation of 3D models on the basis of histological series and Micro-CT data, Geometric Morphometry).
 Project work entails selected topics.